Trust is an essential component in a healthy marriage or committed relationship. Secrecy destroys that trust!

-If the answer is "betrayed and devastated," it is secrecy.
-If the response is "indifferent or mildly uncomfortable" it is privacy.
+If the answer is that your partner would feel 'betrayed and devastated,' it is secrecy.
+If their response would be 'indifference or mildly uncomfortable' it is privacy.

-However, the lines between secrecy and privacy are not always so clear as will be discussed below.
+However, the lines between secrecy and privacy are not always so clear as you will see in the examples discussed below.

 Secrecy would include being a cheating spouse, being an alcoholic, or gambling to excess, etc. In these examples, when the once secretive activity is discovered, it then creates feelings of betrayal, disappointment, loss of security and a loss of trust.